General dentistry is the primary branch of dentistry that focuses on general oral health.

 What happens during a dental checkup?

-A dental checkup typically includes a complete assessment of the teeth, gums, and oral tissues.
-It may also involve X-rays, cleaning, and fluoride treatments, as required.
+A dental checkup typically includes a complete teeth, gums, and oral tissues assessment.
+Your dentist may also take X-rays, clean your teeth, and apply fluoride if needed.

 Conclusion